 Participation in the Hospital Quality Improvement Platform and timely, complete data submissions.
 The HQI Platform is available to all California Hospital Association members at no additional charge.
-This measure is broken into two parts;
+This measure is broken into three (3) parts;

-- 1. Participation in HQI Platform (proof of participation due December 30, 2022) and - 2.
-Timely, complete consistent submission of discharge data into HQI Platform including NHSN rights conferral (PHC will assess hospital usage June 30, 2023) - 3.
-In order to participate in this measure, hospitals must sign a data sharing agreement with Partnership HealthPlan to share summary data for scoring
+- 1. Participation in HQI Platform (verified by December 30, 2023), including NHSN rights conferral (PHC will assess hospital usage June 30, 2024) and, - 2.
+One (1) submission of data into the HQI platform by 12/30/2023 and, - 3.
+Timely, complete and consistent monthly submission of discharge data into HQI Platform

+In order to participate in this measure, hospitals must sign a data sharing agreement with HQI to share summary data for scoring.

-Partial Points = 5 points: Hospitals successfully sign up, confer NHSN rights, and submit all discharge data due to HCAI into the Hospital Quality Improvement Platform by December 30, 2022.
+Partial Points = 5 points: Hospitals maintain data share agreement with HQI from prior measurement year or successfully sign up with HQI, confer NHSN rights, and submit all discharge data due to HCAI into the Hospital Quality Improvement Platform by December 30, 2023.

-Full Points = 10 points: Hospitals successfully sign up, confer NHSN rights, and submit all discharge data due to HCAI into the Hospital Quality Improvement Platform by December 30, 2022 AND continued submission of all discharge data due to HCAI into the platform for the remainder of the measurement year (PHC assesses timely data submission June 30, 2023).
+Full Points = 10 points: Hospitals maintain data share agreement with HQI from prior measurement year or successfully sign up with HQI, confer NHSN rights, submit all discharge data due to HCAI into the Hospital Quality Improvement Platform by December 30, 2023 practice continued submission of all discharge data due to HCAI into the platform for the remainder of the measurement year (PHC assesses timely data submission June 30, 2024).